-Requirements for fellowship completion include attending and presenting at journal clubs and educational Grand Rounds, as well as completing a final research project.
+Requirements for fellowship completion include attending and presenting at journal clubs and educational Grand Rounds, as well as completing a final project.
+Mayo Clinic School of Health Sciences is committed to developing and maintaining the best education programs.
+The curriculum and other aspects of this program are assessed constantly and changed as necessary to ensure the highest quality training.

 The Occupational Therapy Dysphagia Fellowship uses these evaluative tools: